Hardcover Books

 It’s No Sacrifice to Me

-(Dedicated to Ray Kilmer and all of America’s selfish soldiers.)
-For passionate love of individual rights And America, the land of the free, I battle her dread foes days and nights, And it’s no sacrifice to me.
-The tyrants of … Continue reading
+For the passionate love of individual rights And America, the land of the free, I battle her dread foes days and nights, And it’s no sacrifice to me.
+The tyrants of fear, dictators of hate, All their armies on land … Continue reading

 Posted in Poetry